2026 Kansas Elections for Supreme Court Justices Amendment

-The Elections for Supreme Court Justices Amendment is a legislatively referred constitutional amendment that will appear on the ballot of the U.S. state of Kansas on August 4, 2026.
+The Kansas Elections for Supreme Court Justices Amendment is a legislatively referred constitutional amendment that appeared on the ballot of the U.S. state of Kansas on August 4, 2026.
+The measure was rejected by a 20-point margin.

 Background

 Justices on the Kansas Supreme Court are currently appointed by the Governor of Kansas through recommendations by the Kansas Supreme Court Nominating Commission.
-The amendment would create partisan elections and six-year terms for justices, to be voted on statewide.
+The amendment would create elections and six-year terms for justices, to be voted on statewide.
 It has been criticized for the impact it will have on the impartiality of justices elected to the court.
 It passed the legislature with the support of Republicans.

+The current Supreme Court Justice nominating system entails that attorneys licensed in the state by the Kansas Supreme Court elect 5 commissioners for the Nominating Commission, and the governor chooses the other 4 non-lawyer commissioners.
+There is one lawyer and non-lawyer from each of the state's four congressional districts, plus one lawyer who serves as chairperson.
+Lawyers are elected by other lawyers within their congressional districts.
+The chairperson is elected by lawyers statewide.
+When there is a vacancy on the bench, the Supreme Court Nominating Commission reviews applications and conducts interviews of nominees.

+The nomination commission then sends three of their top choices to the governor, who picks one of them.
+After a new justice serves one year on the court, they must stand for a retention vote in the next general election to remain in the position.
+If retained, the state's Supreme Court justices would face a retention vote by popular vote every six years.